-- 33. The exposure of Plaintiff's and class members' Social Security numbers in particular poses serious problems.
-Criminals frequently use Social Security numbers to create false bank accounts, file fraudulent tax returns, and incur credit in the victim's name.
-Neal O'Farrell, a security and identity theft expert for Credit Sesame calls a Social Security number "your secret sauce," that is "as good as your DNA to hackers."
-Even where data breach victims obtain a new Social Security number, the Social Security Administration warns "that a new number probably will not solve all [] problems . . . and will not guarantee [] a fresh start."
-In fact, "[f]or some victims of identity theft, a new number actually creates new problems."
-One of those new problems is that a new Social Security number will have a completely blank credit history, making it difficult to get credit for a few years unless it is linked to the old compromised number. - 34.
-As a result of the compromising of their personal information, Plaintiff and class members will face an increased risk of experiencing the following injuries: - money and time expended to prevent, detect, contest, and repair identity theft, fraud, and/or other unauthorized uses of personal information; - money and time lost as a result of fraudulent access to and use of their financial accounts; - loss of use of and access to their financial accounts and/or credit; - impairment of their credit scores, ability to borrow, and/or ability to obtain credit;
+1 create false bank accounts, file fraudulent tax returns, and incur credit in the victim's 2 name.
+Neal O'Farrell, a security and identity theft expert for Credit Sesame calls a Social Security number "your secret sauce," that is "as good as your DNA to hackers."21 3 Even where data breach victims obtain a new Social Security number, the Social 4 5 Security Administration warns "that a new number probably will not solve all [] problems . . . and will not guarantee [] a fresh start."22 In fact, "[f]or some victims of 6 7 identity theft, a new number actually creates new problems."
+One of those new 8 problems is that a new Social Security number will have a completely blank credit 9 history, making it difficult to get credit for a few years unless it is linked to the old compromised number.
+10

+31. As a result of the compromising of their personal information, Plaintiff and Class members will face an increased risk of experiencing the following injuries:

+- money and time expended to prevent, detect, contest, and repair identity theft, fraud, and/or other unauthorized uses of personal information; - money and time lost as a result of fraudulent access to and use of their financial accounts; - loss of use of and access to their financial accounts and/or credit; - impairment of their credit scores, ability to borrow, and/or ability to obtain credit; - lowered credit scores resulting from credit inquiries following fraudulent activities; - costs and lost time obtaining credit reports in order to monitor their credit records; - money, including fees charged in some states, and time spent placing fraud alerts and security freezes on their credit records;